bcorfman/arcade_actions/docs/testing.md

 - `start()`: Called when the action begins.
 Must be implemented by all action classes.

 When testing action classes:
-1. Use real implementations of dependencies where possible
+1. Use `ActionSprite` for all sprite-based tests
-2. Only use mocks when testing in isolation is necessary
+2. Use `sprite.do(action)` instead of setting target and calling start
-3. Call `start()` before `update()` in all tests
+3. Use `sprite.update()` instead of calling action.update directly
 4. Verify that `start()` is called exactly once per action

 Example implementation showing proper dependency injection: